bburky/ghsa-research/docs/index.md

   ghsa_advisories: "./data/github-advisories.json"
 ---

-# Untracked repository GHSA advisories: Wolfi
+# Untracked repository GHSA advisories: Chainguard Wolfi

-TODO: these issues are _not_ specific to Wolfi at all, and mostly a result of some hard to use GitHub APIs.
+TODO: these issues are _not_ specific to Chainguard Wolfi at all, and are mostly a result of some hard to use GitHub APIs not exposing all GHSA data in bulk
 TODO: do this same analysis against packages from other linux distros

 The GHSA repository advisories listed below have been found on the upstream GitHub repository, but are not listed Chainguard's Wolfi `*.advisories.yaml` file.